v2ryan/gemdictation/README.md

 -   **Multi-Language Support**: Supports English (US), English (UK), and Cantonese (HK).
 -   **Adjustable Speed**: Control the speaking rate from "Slow Turtle" 🐢 to "Fast Rabbit" 🐇.
--   **Punctuation Reading**: Option to read out punctuation marks (e.g., "comma", "full stop") to help with writing precision.
+-   **Punctuation Reading**: Option to read out punctuation marks (e.g., "comma", "full stop", "句號", "逗號") to help with writing precision.
+-   **History & Auto-Save**: Automatically saves your dictation sessions.
+You can view past sessions, review them (reload words), or delete them.
 -   **Interactive UI**: Kid-friendly design with animations, confetti rewards, and easy-to-use controls.
 -   **Repeat & Next**: Easily repeat the current word or move to the next one.
--   **History & Auto-Save**: Automatically saves your dictation sessions so you can review them later.
+-   **Clear Input**: Quickly clear all text to start a new list.

 ## How to Use 🚀

 1.  **Open the App**: Open `index.html` in your web browser.
 2.  **Add Words**:
-    *   Type words into the text box (separated by commas or new lines).
+    *   Type words into the text box (separated by new lines).
+    *   Use the "Clear" button (🗑️) to remove all text.
 3.  **Settings**:
     *   Select the Language (English US/UK or Cantonese).
     *   Adjust the Speed slider.